 Workforce, Economic Development Issue

 Children’s reading proficiency is a workforce and economic development issue with long-term, statewide implications.
-Strong reading skills in K-3 begins with strong early learning experiences in the first five years.
+Strong reading skills in K-3 begin with strong early learning experiences in the first five years.
 We urge our elected officials to widen the discussion of students’ reading proficiency to account for the economic benefits of high-quality early care and learning opportunities for our state’s youngest children.